 A letter of support from the Chair of the candidate’s academic department must accompany the application.
 This letter is to indicate a general level of support of the applicant, and to demonstrate the fact that the Department will make time, space, and other resources accessible for completion of the project.
 Applicants must obtain letters of support/understanding from all key personnel on the project.

-- Amount - $15,000 maximum – Subject to Availability of Funds.
+- Amount - $15,000 maximum, subject to availability of funds.

 - Period - Projects must be completed within three years of the award date; no-cost extensions are available upon written request.
 Projects are not renewable.

 - Use of Funds - A detailed budget and budget justification constitute part of the application and will be evaluated as part of the review process.
 Allowable expenses include salary support for the Principal Investigator, research assistants or other technical personnel; computer software or hardware; purchase and maintenance of experimental animals; laboratory supplies and services; domestic travel directly related to the project; and expenses related to publication of results directly related to the supported project, exclusive of reprint costs.
 Equipment and supplies purchased with this grant become the property of the recipient institution.
 The AAFPRS Foundation is a not-for-profit organization under tax code 501(c)(3).
 As such, all research grant monies are provided to fund direct costs related to the research proposed in the application.
 If university policy stipulates that a portion of this very modest award must go toward institutional indirect costs, no more than ten percent (10%) of the total costs may be applied for indirect costs.
 In no case may the total award exceed $15,000.
-The Academy reserves the right to withhold up to ten per cent (10%) of the grant until such time that the research project is completed and all requirements have been meet, as outlined in section L; Reporting Requirements.
+The Foundation reserves the right to withhold up to ten per cent (10%) of the grant until such time that the research project is completed, and all requirements have been meet, as outlined in section L; Reporting Requirements.

 - Notification - The AAFPRS Foundation office will send letters of notification normally by July 1 of the award year.
-Please do not call the AAO-HNSF or AAFPRS office prior to that time to inquire about results.
+Please do not call the AAFPRS office prior to that time to inquire about results.

 - Start Date - The recipient of the AAFPRS Foundation Leslie Bernstein Investigator Development Grant will be announced by the AAFPRS.
 The earliest start date for the award is July 1.

-CAREER DEVELOPMENT GRANTS
+E. CAREER DEVELOPMENT GRANTS

 The Leslie Bernstein Investigator Development Grant

-is a career development award.
+s a career development award.
 In addition to the Significance, Innovation, and Approach components of the Research Strategy, Career Development Award applicants must include: